Sledmine/mercury/docs/LUA-BUNDLER.md

 # Bundle File

-As explained above, the bundle.json file has all the requirements to bundle our project, the content of a bundle.json file should be something like this:
+As explained above, the bundle.json file has all the requirements to bundle our project, the content of a bundle.json file could be something like this:

 ```json
 {